 Specify whether to install Ingress controllers.
 By default, Install Ingress Controllers is selected.
-For more information, see Configure an Ingress.
+For more information, see Advanced Ingress configurations.

 Select a volume plug-in.
 FlexVolume and CSI are supported.
-An ACK cluster can be automatically bound to cloud disks of Alibaba Cloud, Network Attached Storage (NAS) file systems, and Object Storage Service (OSS) buckets that are mounted to pods in the cluster.
+An ACK cluster can be automatically bound to Alibaba Cloud disks, Apsara File Storage NAS (NAS) file systems, and Object Storage Service (OSS) buckets that are mounted to pods in the cluster.
 For more information, see Storage management-FlexVolume and Storage management-CSI.

 By default, Install node-problem-detector and Create Event Center is selected.
 You can also specify whether to create Ingress dashboards in the Log Service console.